There is no statutory requirement to provide transport for post 16 learners.

 Rhondda Cynon Taf has, however, decided that learners who meet the criteria in respect of secondary learners of statutory school age, and who enrol for approved study courses within the appropriate 14-19 area timetabled provision, will be eligible for free transport.

 Learners within the 2-mile distance are expected to make their own travel arrangements.
 The area timetabled provision excludes higher education courses.

 This transport policy covers school 6th form and college further education courses only and does not extend to higher education courses funded by the Higher Education Funding Council for Wales (HEFCW).
 (The one year Foundation Art & Design course at the University of South Wales is not funded by HEFCW and transport may be provided to learners pursuing this course subject to the age and distance criteria set out above).

 Where the course continues into subsequent years, the learner will be entirely responsible for arranging and funding their transport needs for continued attendance.

-For learners with special educational needs, transport may be made available until the end of the academic year in which they attain their 19th birthday.
+For learners with additional learning needs, transport may be made available until the end of the academic year in which they attain their 19th birthday.
 Travel arrangements in respect of any subsequent attendance are at the discretion of the learning provider.

 No transport will be provided for mainstream learners beyond the second academic year after the end of compulsory education.

-For learners with special educational needs, transport may be made available until the end of the academic year in which they attain their 19th birthday.
+For learners with additional learning needs, transport may be made available until the end of the academic year in which they attain their 19th birthday.
 Travel arrangements in respect of any subsequent attendance will be considered on application, based on an assessed social care need.